rosenpass/rosenpass/papers/whitepaper.md

 }
 ```

-Here, `peer.cookie_value` is the last received decrypted data of the `cookie_encrypted` field from a cookie reply message by a hanshake message sender, `seconds_since_update(peer.cookie_value)` is the amount of time in seconds ellapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of the retransmitted message prior to the `cookie` field.
+Here, `seconds_since_update(peer.cookie_value)` is the amount of time in seconds ellapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of the retransmitted message prior to the `cookie` field.

-The sender can use an invalid value for the `cookie` value, when the receiver is not under load, and the receiver must ignore this value.
+The inititator can use an invalid value for the `cookie` value, when the responder is not under load, and the responder must ignore this value.
-However, when the receiver is under load, it may reject messages with the invalid `cookie` value, and issue a cookie reply message.
+However, when the responder is under load, it may reject messages with the invalid `cookie` value, and issue a cookie reply message.

 ### Conditions to trigger DoS Mechanism